dougpowers/vim-mapper/README.md

 New root nodes ("externals") can be created with `Ctrl-Shift-o`.
 These appear on top of the root node in Mode mode.
 Move them using `hjkl` or `HJKL` and press `Enter` to place them.
 These nodes constitute a new "tree" that is unconnected and therefore not attracted to the default tree (though they will still repel each other).
 New root nodes will be assigned a numerical mark from 1 to 9, corresponding to their respective tree indices.
 These indices will shift to remain contiguous if an external is removed.
 External roots past index 9 are supported but will not be marked and can only be selected via the mouse or by [searching](#searching).
 If more than 10 trees are desired, consider creating a new tab.

 ### Marking
 VimMapper allows the user to "mark" a non-root node with any non-numeric printable character.
-Press `m` to enter Mark mode then press any printable character to mark that node.
+Press `m` to enter Mark mode then press any printable character to mark the active node.
 Marking any non-root node with `Space` will clear its mark.
 Press `'` (apostrophe) to enter Jump mode then press any non-numeric printable character to activate the node marked with that character.

 Root nodes will have an unchangeable numeric mark corresponding to the index of the component.
 This mark may change if external nodes are removed.